- How do I apply for services?

 Tests and In Class Exams:

-The PCA may not scribe or work as a reader for tests or class exams for the student.
-All tests with be administered in the Student Success Center.
-The PCA should wait outside the testing room for any mobility issues that are requested by the student.
+The PCA may not scribe or work as a reader for class exams for the student.
+All exams will be administered in the Student Success Center.
+The PCA should wait outside the testing room.

 The student will determine what mobility assistance is required during group discussions or projects and advise the PCA accordingly.